MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 The directories *java*, *resources*, and *webapp* contain the source code of the sample application.
 The code declares and uses a data source named `jdbc/JavaEECafeDB`.

-In the *aks* directory, we placed two deployment files. *db-secret.xml* is used to create [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) with DB connection credentials.
+In the *aks* directory, there are two deployment files. *db-secret.xml* is used to create [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) with DB connection credentials.
 The file *openlibertyapplication.yaml* is used to deploy the application image.
 In the *docker* directory, there are two files to create the application image with either Open Liberty or WebSphere Liberty.

 In directory *liberty/config*, the *server.xml* is used to configure the DB connection for the Open Liberty and WebSphere Liberty cluster.